jnozzi/cocoadev.com/markdown/HelpNeededReString.md

 fixRange=[fileName rangeOfString:@"." options:[[NSBackwardsSearch];

-Note that the first two methods will just return @"jpg" without the dot at the start... there are several General/NSString methods you could use to make a string with the dot in front.
+Note that the first two methods will just return @"jpg" without the dot at the start... there are several NSString methods you could use to make a string with the dot in front.

 I'd say the first is the best if you want the file name extension, since it's especially for that and it's been done for you already... but the other methods might be useful to you for other things.

--- General/AngelaBrett
+-- AngelaBrett